Homosexuality in Star Trek

 Yet, all testimonies put forth in favor of sexual relationships (as opposed to the J'naii doctrine of androgyny) are made from either an impartial or from a heterosexual perspective and avoid to annotate that the Federation would endorse same-sex and possible other forms of relationships likewise.
 A mention of homosexuality may have been considered to be a too obvious broad hint to the purpose of the episode.
 Still, I believe it would have suited the episode on an in-universe as well as on a real-world level.

 It has been criticized that all members of the J'naii were played by women and that particularly Soren should have been a man, as Jonathan Frakes once said.
 This would have bolstered the LGBT movement more than the encrypted fictional message of the episode.
-On the other hand, I think it would have been just too odd to have a man play a woman who should be androgynous but falls in love with an unexpectedly bisexual man.
+On the other hand, I think it would have been just too odd to have a man play a woman who should be genderless but falls in love with Riker, who in this case would have appeared as bisexual.

 Lt.
 Hawk in "First Contact" When "First Contact" was being produced in 1996, musings about the purportedly gay bridge officer Lt.
 Hawk set off a self-sustaining process, with new rumors cropping up every few days, even in mainstream print media.
 But Hawk ended up as a Star Trek default character who, as Rick Berman himself stated, is not supposed to be gay.
 Lt.
 Hawk was established as gay in the novel Section 31: Rogue though.